 As HDD tooling experts, we understand how to drill a hole the right way.
 Follow these steps to protect your equipment and maintain your productivity.

 Backreamers must be held steady and centered in the hole, otherwise, they will tend to sink under their own weight.
-Barrel stabilizer reamers are designed to fit just inside the size hole you have previously cut to make sure that your reamer proceeds perpendicular to your hole (centered), not at a slope.
+Barrel stabilizer reamers are designed to fit just inside the size hole you have previously cut to make sure that your reamer proceeds perpendicularly to your hole (centered), not at a slope.

 Unstabilized reamers chew downward through an uneven passage